-- > Serves the needs of residents, workers, and businesses. - Promotes stable employment and revenues by building on local competitive advantages. - Protects the natural environment. - Increases social equity. - > Is capable of succeeding in the local, regional, and global marketplace.
+- Encourages local enterprise. - Serves the needs of residents, workers, and businesses. - Promotes stable employment and revenues by building on local competitive advantages. - Protects the natural environment. - Increases social equity. - Is capable of succeeding in the local, regional, and global marketplace.